MyCompanyWorks.com

 The Division of Corporations could take anywhere from 2-3 business days for e-filing to 3 to 5 days for mail filings to process the paperwork.
 This may increase during peak periods.

-1. A professional Registered Agent is a requirement for every Delaware Corporations and LLC.
-The chosen registered agent must have a physical street address in Delaware.
-They will provide their address and forward any important documents to you.
-This is convenient if you have to move, since you won’t have to file forms or pay fees, (just update your address with your agent).
+• A professional Registered Agent is a requirement for every Delaware LLC and Corporation.
+The registered agent must have a physical street address in Delaware.
+They will need to provide their address and forward state, tax, and legal documents to you.
+If you move your business, you’ll just need to update your address with your agent, which saves on additional filing fees and other costs.

 How to File a DBA in Delaware